diogoaurelio/schedoscopeWiki/Schedoscope-View-DSL.md

 The package and view name are used to create the Hive table name `tableName` by concatenating the database name `dbName` with the storage name `n`.
 The latter are constructed as follows:

 * `dbName`: prepend the configured `schedoscope.app.environment` to the package, lowercase all characters, and replace `.` by `_`.
+In the example, the `dbName` in the default environment `dev` is `dev_test_module`.
 This rule can be changed by replacing the builder `var dbNameBuilder: String => String` with an anonymous function receiving the environment and returning the desired database name.
-In the example, the `dbName`in the default environment `dev` is `dev_test_module`.

 * `n`: lowercase all characters, adding `_` at camel-case boundaries.
 In the example, that would be `brand`.